-The following is a list of several Ford Genuine Accessory products for your vehicle.
+Following is a list of several Genuine Mercury Accessory products.
 Not all accessories are available for all models.
-For a complete listing of the accessories that are available for your vehicle, please contact your dealer or visit our online store at: www.fordaccessoriesstore.com.
+To find out what accessories are available for your vehicle, please contact your dealer or visit our online store at: www.mercuryaccessories.com.